 It can also help improve the health of the public using physical activity to prevent illness and improve symptoms through exercise advice and prescription.

-University Hospitals Birmingham NHS Foundation Trust (UHB) offers a comprehensive service delivered by musculoskeletal physiotherapists and a consultant in Sport and Exercise Medicine.
+University Hospitals Birmingham NHS Foundation Trust (UHB) offers a comprehensive service delivered by a multidisciplinary clinical team lead by a consultant physician in Sport and Exercise Medicine.